diamirio/backend-nx-skeleton/README.md

 ## Master

-Once a branch is merged into the `master` branch, a notmal release will be triggered.
+Once a branch is merged into the `master` branch, a normal release will be triggered.

 # old skeleton